 Tricalcium phosphate is a calcium salt found in many nutritional supplements.
-Many people wonder about the safety of tricalcium phosphate, including side effects and whether it causes cancer.
+However, taking too much of it can cause side effects, such as nausea and constipation.

 Some people take supplements containing tricalcium phosphate to supplement their daily calcium intake if they are not getting enough calcium from diet alone.
 However, tricalcium phosphate is a concentrated source of calcium and taking too much can cause high calcium levels or hypercalcemia.